Teaching Internationally FAQ

 What are the different types of schools looking for international teachers?

-Public: Public schools, usually host country government programs employ NET’s or Native English Teachers to teach English in the public school system.
+Public Schools: Public schools, usually host country government programs, employ NETs or Native English Teachers to teach English in the public school system.
 It is a great way to get started in the international teaching circuit.

-Private: Privately owned schools are usually for profit and specialize in English language teaching or teaching content.
+Private Schools: Privately owned schools are usually for-profit and specialize in English language teaching or teaching content.

-University: Generally a masters degree or higher is required for international university positions.
+University Positions: Generally, a master's degree or higher is required for international university positions.

 -